 One bit is boring because it can only represent one of two states.
 The natural question is then, how many states can we represent with two bits?

 That makes sense.
-One bit represents two states.
-Two bits represents four states.
+One bit represents one of two possible states.
+Two bits represents one of four possible states.
 No brainer.
-Let’s look at all the output states for kicks.

-That 00 or 01 or 10 or 11 looks weird.
-It is.
+Those 00 or 01 or 10 or 11 sequences look weird though right?
+They are.
 Thankfully, when we get to writing our own code, we don’t have to write in 1s and 0s.
 As a designer, I would not have learned to code otherwise.

 Now is a good point in time to reflect on why we are even looking at bits if we don’t have to code with them.
 There are four ideas worth instilling: